12 European Restaurants in NYC That Will Transport You Overseas

 While you might not be able to swing a trip across the Atlantic this weekend, you can do the next best thing: make a dinner reservation.
-From rustic trattorias lined with bottles of Tuscan wine to cozy French bistros wafting with the smells of garlic and butter, here’s where to pretend you’re in Europe without leaving the city.
+From rustic trattorias lined with bottles of Tuscan wine to cozy French bistros wafting with the smells of garlic and butter, here’s 12 European restaurants in NYC where you can pretend you’re on vacation, without leaving the city.

 If this Italian restaurant feels reminiscent of a Tuscan farmhouse, it might have something to do with the fact that the owner’s family owns a restaurant just outside Florence.
 Both the original East Village location and its newest offshoot in the West Village serve comforting and delicious antipasti and homemade pasta dishes in a rustic space that lends itself to lingering.
 You’ll find dishes like pappa al pomodoro (a hearty bread and tomato soup), paper-thin prosciutto and fat hand-cut noodles tossed in slow-cooked duck ragù.
 We also love the rotating selection of Italian wines, displayed in a basket and available by the glass or bottle.